rails-decal/sp18-proj1/README.md

   - name: string
   - level: integer
   - trainer_id: integer
+  - ndex: integer (this is the pokedex number!)
+- **Note:** Try to use the `references` column type in order to associate the `pokemon` with the appropriate `trainer`.
+This will affect how you generate the column with `trainer_id`.
+It is ok to simply create the `trainer_id` column of type `integer`, but with the `references` type we also build an index on the `trainer_id` foreign key which makes lookups more efficient.
 - After you've generated the model, migrate it into the database.
 - Edit your Pokemon.rb and Trainer.rb file so that a Pokemon *optionally* belongs to a Trainer and a Trainer can have many Pokemon.
 In order to have the optional of wild, trainerless Pokemon, we will need the line: `belongs_to :trainer, optional: true`.